-- (j) the total of assets classified as held for sale and assets included in disposal groups classified as held for sale in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations; - (k) trade and other payables; - (l) provisions; - (m) financial liabilities (excluding amounts shown under (k) and (l)); - (n) liabilities and assets for current tax, as defined in Ind AS 12, Income Taxes; - (o) deferred tax liabilities and deferred tax assets, as defined in Ind AS 12; - (p) liabilities included in disposal groups classified as held for sale in accordance with Ind AS 105; - (q) non-controlling interests, presented within equity; and - (r) issued capital and reserves attributable to owners of the parent. - 55 An entity shall present additional line items, headings and subtotals in the balance sheet when such presentation is relevant to an understanding of the entity's financial position. - 56 When an entity presents current and non-current assets, and current and non-current liabilities, as separate classifications in its balance sheet, it shall not classify deferred tax assets (liabilities) as current assets (liabilities). - 57 This Standard does not prescribe the order or format in which an entity presents items.
+- (d) not be displayed with more prominence than the subtotals and totals required in Ind AS for the balance sheet. - When an entity presents current and non-current assets, and current and non-current liabilities, as separate classifications in its balance sheet, it shall not classify deferred tax assets (liabilities) as current assets (liabilities). - 57 This Standard does not prescribe the order or format in which an entity presents items.
 Paragraph 54 simply lists items that are sufficiently different in nature or function to warrant separate presentation in the balance sheet.
 In addition: - (a) line items are included when the size, nature or function of an item or aggregation of similar items is such that separate presentation is relevant to an understanding of the entity's financial position; and - (b) the descriptions used and the ordering of items or aggregation of similar items may be amended according to the nature of the entity and its transactions, to provide information that is relevant to an understanding of the entity's financial position.
-For example, a financial institution may amend the above descriptions to provide information that is relevant to the operations of a financial institution. - 58 An entity makes the judgement about whether to present additional items separately on the basis of an assessment of: - (a) the nature and liquidity of assets; - (b) the function of assets within the entity; and

-- (c) the amounts, nature and timing of liabilities. - 59 The use of different measurement bases for different classes of assets suggests that their nature or function differs and, therefore, that an entity presents them as separate line items.
+For example, a financial institution may amend the above descriptions to provide information that is relevant to the operations of a financial institution. - An entity makes the judgement about whether to present additional items separately on the basis of an assessment of: - (a) the nature and liquidity of assets; - (b) the function of assets within the entity; and - (c) the amounts, nature and timing of liabilities. - The use of different measurement bases for different classes of assets suggests that their nature or function differs and, therefore, that an entity presents them as separate line items.
 For example, different classes of property, plant and equipment can be carried at cost or at revalued amounts in accordance with Ind AS 16.